stojkovskistefan/togaf/README.md

 D. You advise that a comprehensive security orientation and training be given to the deployment team to ensure the accurate setup, configuration, and management of the new systems.
 During the Data Architecture phase, risk mitigation strategies should be employed to gauge the organization's risk tolerance.
 If the perceived risk exceeds the organization's comfort level, a recommendation to deploy redundant systems as a risk countermeasure should be made.

+**Answer:** C

+**Explanation:**
+TOGAF recommends integrating risk and security analysis into the Architecture Roadmap and work packages.
+Outlining the roadmap, assessing security and risk implications for identified gaps, and developing a risk mitigation plan ensures that stakeholder concerns are addressed and risks are managed throughout the transformation.
+This approach aligns with TOGAF’s ADM Phases E and F, which focus on gap analysis, risk management, and roadmap development.

 ---

 **Question 4 (Exam 4, Q4):**